foxlet/macOS-Simple-KVM/README.md

 Better instructions will be available in the future, but for now, here's how to get started:

+## Dependencies
+You need to have `qemu`, `python` and the KVM extensions installed for this project.

 ## Step 1
 Run `jumpstart.sh` to get some basic installation media for macOS.